nickjfrench/ms-automation-graph-nestjs/README.md

 # Learn Microsoft Automation with MS Graph APIs and NestJS Backend

-This repo hopes to provide an almost boilerplate setup for NestJS with access to Microsoft Graph APIs.
+This repo hopes to provide an almost boilerplate setup for NestJS with access to Microsoft (MS) Graph APIs.
 I've also provided a write-up on how I developed this project, but this is not a tutorial.
 All I hope to provide is something that gets you off the ground and teaches you something along the way.

 ## 📖 Why I Developed This Project

-I would love to automate some annoying steps I often have to repeat a lot within the Microsoft (MS) suite (Teams, SharePoint, etc.), but I've found their no-code solutions lacking, so I thought lets just access Microsoft Graph APIs in code.
-I also want to learn NestJS in a practical way, so I thought why not learn both at the same time.
+I would love to automate some annoying steps I often have to repeat a lot within the Microsoft suite (e.g. Teams, SharePoint), but I've found their no-code solutions limiting when I could do so much more with actual code, so I thought lets just access Microsoft Graph APIs in code.

+I also want to learn NestJS, so why not use this opportunity to learn both in a practical purpose.

 To access MS Graph APIs you need an access token, either application provided or user delegated.
 To utilize the existing user access controls on Azure and ensuring a user is not performing something they wouldn't normally be able to do, I needed user delegated.

 I found the learning material to gain authorization on NestJS with MS to be quite lacking.
-Most materials focused on using gaining authentication integration for user login to access app resources, similar to the options seen on many websites to Sign in with Microsoft.
+Most materials focused on using gaining authentication integration for user login to access app resources, the option seen on many websites to "Sign in with Microsoft".
 However, I need to gain user authorization to access MS Graph APIs on their behalf.

+### Write-Up on Development

-If you'd like to see my write-up on how I implemented this project, and hopefully learn something along the way, see the How I Did It section of this Readme.
+If you'd like to see my write-up on how I implemented this project, and hopefully learn something along the way, see the [How I Did It](#-how-i-did-it) section of this Readme.

 ### ❗ Disclaimer